2022 CONCACAF U-20 Championship: Venues

 On 24 February 2022, CONCACAF confirmed three stadiums for the tournament.

-During the competition Estadio Yankel Rosenthal was used as a provisional venue due to problems with the playing pitch at Estadio Morazán caused by very heavy rainfall in San Pedro Sula.
-Some matches were relocated to the Estadio Olímpico and Estadio Yankel Rosenthal.
+During the competition, Estadio Yankel Rosenthal was used as a provisional venue due to problems with the playing pitch at Estadio Morazán caused by very heavy rainfall in San Pedro Sula.
+Some matches were relocated to the Estadio Olímpico Metropolitano and Estadio Yankel Rosenthal.

 Squads

 Players born on or after 1 January 2003 were eligible to compete.
 Each team had to register a squad of 20 players, two of whom had to be goalkeepers.

 Draw

 The draw for the tournament was held on 3 March 2022, 12:00 AST (UTC−4), at the CONCACAF Headquarters in Miami, Florida.
 The 16 teams which entered the group stage were drawn into four groups of four teams.
 Based on the CONCACAF Men's Under-20 Ranking, the 16 teams were distributed into four pots, with teams in Pot 1 assigned to each group prior to the draw, as follows: